thutasann/gonex/README.md

-# GoLang Inspired Concurrency Package for Node.js
+# Minimal, fast, and Go-inspired concurrency model for Node.js — with goroutines, channels, and select logic.

 A comprehensive TypeScript library that brings Go's powerful concurrency primitives to Node.js, enabling robust, scalable concurrent programming patterns.